lars-3010/mcp-context-forge/docs/docs/development/documentation.md

 3. You can nest `.pages` files in deeper folders - rules apply hierarchically.
 4. Avoid circular references: do **not** include files from *other* directories.

-After saving a `.pages` file, simply refresh the browser running `make serve`; MkDocs will hot-reload and the navigation tree will update instantly.
+After saving a `.pages` file, simply refresh the browser running `task serve`; MkDocs will hot-reload and the navigation tree will update instantly.

 ---